... and why should I care?

 From time to time I'm asked to weigh in on current events as a Latina historian.

-I never paid much attention to Hispanic Heritage Month because the concept was foreign to me as an immigrant and I never felt a need to remember my heritage.
+I never paid much attention to Hispanic Heritage Month because the concept was foreign to me.
+As an immigrant, I never felt a need to remember my heritage.
 It was pretty fresh.

 Hispanic Heritage Month is a US tradition that began as Hispanic Heritage Week in 1968 under President Nixon and was expanded by President Reagan in 1988 to celebrate the "histories, cultures, and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean, Central and South America."